cypress-io/cypress-documentation/content/guides/component-testing/framework-specific-guides.md

 ### Next.js (Webpack 4)

-This guide assumes you've created your app using the [`create-next-app`](https://nextjs.org/docs/api-reference/create-next-app) tool.
-Although Next.js is webpack based, it doesn't it as a direct dependency, so you'll need to install it.
-You'll also need to install the Cypress Webpack Dev Server and React adapter:
+this guide assumes you've created your app using the [`create-next-app`](https://nextjs.org/docs/api-reference/create-next-app) tool. although next.js is webpack based, it doesn't it as a direct dependency, so you'll need to install it. you'll also need to install the cypress webpack dev server and react adapter:

 ```sh
 npm install cypress @cypress/webpack-dev-server @cypress/react html-webpack-plugin@4 webpack@4 webpack-dev-server@3 --dev